Nathaniel Lew, Artistic Director

 A graduate of the Julliard School of Music, Mr. De Cormier’s conducting engagements have taken him from Broadway and opera to the Berkshire Choral Institute, the Zimriya World Assembly of Choirs in Israel and numerous concert tours nationally and internationally with his own professional group, the Robert De Cormier Singers.
 He founded Counterpoint in 2000 and the professional vocal ensemble, now in its 17th year, has performed concerts throughout Vermont, Massachusetts, Connecticut and New York.
 They made their first national tour through the midwest in 2008-09.
 As Music Director Emeritus, he guest conducted a performance of the Verdi Requiem in 1990, the Berlioz Requiem at St. Paul’s Cathedral, New York City in 1992 and the premiere of a commissioned work, the Missa Iona in 1993 at St. Bartholomew’s in New York City.
 During the 1995-96 season he conducted the operas, Brundibar and The Emperor of Atlantis in Vermont, New Hampshire, Massachusetts and at Merkin Concert Hall in New York.
 Most recently he conducted the Vermont Symphont Orchestra and Chorus, and was the acclaimed music director of the New York Choral Society for 17 years.
 He founded Counterpoint in 2000 and the professional vocal ensemble, now in its 17th year, has performed concerts throughout Vermont, Massachusetts, Connecticut and New York.
 They made their first national tour through the midwest in 2008-09.
 He has written several works ranging from choral to ballet to Broadway scores and has arranged extensively, from African-American spirituals to American and international folk songs.
 He has also appeared in productions with Jessye Norman, Kathleen Battle, Frederica Von Stade, Andrew Previn, and James Levine.
 He spent several years as conductor and arranger for Harry Belafonte and has been music director for the popular folk trio, Peter, Paul and Mary for the past 27 years.
 Mr. De Cormier has served on the New York State Council for the Arts, been a member of the Choral Panel of the National Endowment for the Arts.
 His awards include the Governor’s Award for Excellence in the Arts, Lifetime Achievement Awards from Choral Arts New England and the New York Choral Society, and in 2007 an Honorary Doctor of Arts degree from Middlebury College.

-Anne D’Olivo moved to the US in 1991 to marry husband Tom and has been teaching and making music ever since!
-After receiving her B.A. in Music from the University of Hull, specializing in Percussion and Vocal Performance, Annie was employed as an arts administrator in Scotland and was General Manager of the Weston Playhouse Theatre Company in Vermont.
-Annie is an adjunct faculty staff member in the Music Department at Burr and Burton Academy in her home town of Manchester, VT and has thirty private students ranging in age from 5 – retired!
-Anne has performed in numerous orchestral groups and choirs in Britain and the US and in 2016 co-founded Northshire Voices in Manchester, VT.
+Born in the UK, Anne D’Olivo received her B.A. in Music from the University of Hull, specializing in Percussion and Vocal Performance, and was employed as an arts administrator in Scotland.
+She moved to the US in 1991 to marry husband Tom and was General Manager of the Weston Playhouse Theatre Company in Vermont.
+Annie is now an adjunct faculty staff member in the Music Department at Burr and Burton Academy and has thirty private students.
+In 2016 she co-founded Northshire Voices in Manchester, VT, her home town.
 She has performed lead roles for various theatre companies, including Great Lakes Opera, Milwaukee, WI; Oconomowoc Summer Theatre, WI; Main Street Arts, Saxtons River, VT; and Dorset Theatre, VT.
 Her favorite roles are Cinderella in Into The Woods, Anna in The King and I, Sarah in Guys and Dolls and Yum-Yum in The Mikado.
-Since 2002, she has been resident percussionist for Opera Theatre of Weston and is a principal percussionist with Sage City Symphony.
+She recently appeared in the Weston Playhouse Theatre Company’s production of The Music Man as Mrs. Squires.

 Colleen Flynn Campbell discovered her voice at the University of Vermont, where she studied singing with David Neiweem and Beth Thompson while earning her degree in Clinical Laboratory Science.
 While at UVM she performed with the Concert Choir, Catamount Singers and Opera Workshop.
 Her roles have included Papagena in Mozart’s Die Zauberflöte, Gretel in Humperdinck’s Hänsel und Gretel, and Geraldine in Samuel Barber’s A Hand of Bridge.
 Colleen was one of the founding members of Counterpoint.
 She currently also sings with the Bella Voce Women’s Chorus of Vermont and Cantiamo, and is a Section Leader for the choir of the First Unitarian Universalist Society in Burlington.
 She has performed as a soloist with the VSO Chorus, the Burlington Choral Society, the Oriana Singers, Bella Voce, Solaris Vocal Ensemble, and the Vermont Mozart Festival, and has appeared in recital both at UVM and at the Pitten Classics International Music Festival in Austria.
 Colleen lives in Williston with her three children and one giant, slobbery Saint Bernard.